fei-ke/BluetoothLibraryPatcher-KernelSU/README.md

 $ mount -o remount,ro /vendor
 ```

-Alternatively, instead of installing the Magisk module and running the commands, flash the zip file from [this Github repo releases](https://github.com/3arthur6/BluetoothLibraryPatcher/releases) (BluetoothLibraryPatcher_twrp_X.X.X.zip) meant for TWRP recovery.
+Alternatively with Android 12L and below, instead of installing the Magisk module and running the commands, flash the zip file from [this Github repo releases](https://github.com/3arthur6/BluetoothLibraryPatcher/releases) (BluetoothLibraryPatcher_twrp_X.X.X.zip) meant for TWRP recovery.

 ## Credits